Thie Dy Vea is surrounded by pilgrim walks,

 to help you to be refreshed, renewed and restored - to the fullness of life!

-Discover your spiritual self whilst creating something - there'll be chances to try activities that are new to you - from cheese-making to card-making and from pottery to photography
+Discover your spiritual self whilst creating something - there'll be chances to try a variety of activities - from drawing to card-making and from pottery to photography

 Thie Dy Vea welcomes people of all faiths and none - and the hospitality we offer you is tailored to your specific needs, whether you come alone, or with a group